rendez4vous7/MELOG/README.md

     *   **Pulse(,):** A discrete jump.
 *   **Input/Output Markers:** `^` (Output/Active), `_` (Input/Passive), `|` (Relay/Real-time)
 *   **Word Generation:** `Consonant (String) + Vowel (Fret)` (e.g., `NE`)
-*   **Multi-digit Notation:** Fret numbers following the string number are written continuously without digit limits.
+*   **Multi-digit Notation:** Multi-digit values may be written continuously after the string number.
+Interpretation depends on the active domain rules and primitive/composite state definitions.
 *   **Unit Declaration:** The base unit for the 3rd string is determined during domain declaration using brackets (e.g., `[kg]`).
 If a unit change is needed within a sentence, the standard English abbreviation in lowercase is attached directly to the value.

 #### 2.2.1 Hierarchical Notation